SIU Participation in SBIR/STTR Programs (All Campuses)

 About SBIR/STTR

 - Phase I is innovation and research to study the scientific merit and commercial viability of an innovation.
+A Phase I award helps you focus on the feasibility, technical merit, and commercial potential of your research project.

 - In Phase III, which is not federally funded, the small business concern pursues commercialization based on its successful Phase I/II research and development activities.